TRAVEL BOOKING PROCESS

 2 female facilitators = 1 twin room

 These rules are not always black and white as other factors can at times come into play.
-Check with HOO if unsure.
+Check with OL if unsure.

 Location of accommodation